zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-01-Geoduck_RRBS_Library_Prep.md

 * samples have the correct quantity of ~3ng/µl and more than enough ~15µl (45ng) to load for sequencing
 * library size ranges from 150bp to 1000bp and peaks just under 300bp, which matches the expected range in the kit guide
+* There does not appear to be a difference in library size between whole genome and RRBS preps as seen in the traces of the RRBS chip 2 results
 * libraries appear to be of good quality for sequencing